Mi-Yun/datasciencecoursera/README.md

 # datasciencecoursera

-#This is a prcatice file for coursera
+#This is a practice file for coursera